httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 key info, fingerprint, etc..
 Furthermore, some applications, such as
 {{?RFC8705}}, make use of the entire certificate.
-In order to accommodate the latter and ensure wide applicability by not trying to cherry-pick particular certificate information, this draft opted to pass the full encoded certificate as the value of the `Client-Cert` field.
+In order to accommodate the latter and ensure wide applicability by not trying to cherry-pick particular certificate information, this document opted to pass the full encoded certificate as the value of the `Client-Cert` field.

 The validation of the client certificate and chain of the mutually-authenticated